wp-plugins/wp-menu-cart/readme.txt

 == Installation ==

-Delete your old installation of the free version if you have one.
+Delete any old installations of the plugin.
 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 Once the plugin is activated navigate to Settings > Menu Cart Setup.
 Select your options, save and you're ready to go.
 It's that easy!